-Over the last 10 years, I’ve watched as the US has long been a dominant force in the global craft chocolate scene, and as the power my country holds in chocolate has slowly spread out over the world.
+Over the last 10 years, I've watched as the US has long been a dominant force in the global craft chocolate scene, and as the power it holds in chocolate has slowly spread out over the world.
 As the origin for craft chocolate culture, the US still has the most chocolate makers in the world, as well as some of the best.

 Craft chocolate is taking over the Asian market.
 However, I fully expect to see some African countries on future iterations of this list, as more value-added and tree-to-bar makers begin making some noise.
 But for now these are the loudest places in craft chocolate— not necessarily the most prolific— and I don't expect things to stay this way.

 Yes, this is ranked in order.